 We have decades of combined experience defending clients with drug possession charges in Denver, Lakewood, and Aurora.
 We offer same-day jail visits, affordable fees, as well as flexible payment plans for those facing accusations across Colorado.

 So, if you or someone you know is facing drug possession charges in Colorado, be smart.
-Contact the strategic criminal defense lawyers at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the strategic criminal defense lawyers at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.

 Photo by Haley Lawrence